This article is the definite guide on How To Measure Engine RPM With A Multimeter quickly.

 Forced Induction causes more air to move into your engine and causes a rise in the engine’s performance.
 You can achieve this by adding a supercharger or turbocharger to your vehicle.

-9. Reduce your car’s weight: You should remove every unnecessary luggage from your vehicle.
+9. Reduce your car’s weight: You should remove every piece of unnecessary luggage from your vehicle.
 Keeping your vehicle’s weight to the barest minimum is a great way to enhance the engine’s performance.